 - Use a collection of alert templates that cover the most common insider threat indicators.

-- Customize alert rules to cover even more insider threat indicators.
+- Customize alert rules to cover even more potential insider threat indicators.

 Respond to insider threat activity